Bailey Sanitary Landfill - 5940 Matheson Road

 - light bulbs and light fixtures

-- motor vehicle bulks, boat bodies, other large metallic waste including farm implements
+- motor vehicle bodies and other large metallic items including farm implements

 - carcasses, offal or viscera or agricultural or commercial sources of animal excrement